On this page we will feature the questions that members are asking, and the answers we are giving.

 Q. Can a funeral director sign a Cremation Form 1?

 A. Ideally the funeral director would not sign a Form 1, but would advise the applicant to complete it electronically and email it to the crematorium.
 The Medical Referee would need to be satisfied that such a form has come from a reliable source; if so the form would be deemed to have been signed.
-In cases where it is not possible for the applicant to complete a Form 1 electronically, the funeral director can apply instead.
-In these circumstances, the funeral director should take the relevant details over the phone, complete the Form 1 and sign it, stating the reason why the near relative/executor is unable to do so.
+In cases where it is not possible for the applicant to complete a Form 1 electronically, the funeral director can be the applicant instead.
+In the circumstances where the funeral director is the applicant, they should take the relevant details over the phone, complete the Form 1 and sign it, stating the reason why the near relative/executor is unable to do so.
 The funeral director should include the contact details for the person who would have been the applicant.
 The Medical Referee can then make any enquiries that they deem necessary.